nielse63/312-Development/README.md

 * The SSL Endpoint, and certificate purchased via [DNSimple](https://dnsimple.com/)
 * I installed [Librato](https://www.librato.com/) for HTTP request and memory usage monitoring
-* The [Raygun](https://raygun.com/) SDK is used to track and alert me to any client-side errors a user may encounter.
-Another of their products, [Pulse](https://raygun.com/products/real-user-monitoring), which tracks client-side performance, user-experience satisfaction, and the load time of individual assets.
+* The Raven SDK from [Sentry.io](https://sentry.io/) is used to track and alert all client-side errors.
 * Finally, I'm usng [KeenIO](https://keen.io/) for advanced analytics and user-data collection.